- MENU -

 At the Graduate School of International Politics, Economics and Communication, we nurture individuals who are able to contribute to international society.
 Students tackle problems and issues in international society through the three research areas of international politics, international economics, and international communication, as well as through an interdisciplinary program, which is a combination of these areas.
 The Graduate School of International Politics, Economics and Communication provides a program which comprises one of the most systematized curriculum among Japanese graduate schools that provide studies on international research.

 The Department of International Politics provides two courses.
-The first is the Foreign Affairs/Security Course, in which students can learn about international politics through such fields as international security, area studies, history of foreign affairs, and international law.
-The second is the Global Governance Course, which aims to nurture individuals who can succeed in the international arena and are equipped with the knowledge to address global issues, such as the global environment.
-For the Foreign Affairs/Security Course, students are instructed by a wide variety of faculty, such as those who have gained work experience, researchers, and theorists.
+The first is the Security Course, in which students can learn about international politics through such fields as international security, area studies, history of international relations, and international law.
+The second is the Global Governance Course, which aims to nurture individuals who can succeed in the international arena and are equipped with the knowledge and skills to address global issues.
+For the Security Course, students are instructed by a wide variety of faculty, such as those who have gained work experience, researchers, and theorists.
 For the Global Governance Course, there are numerous courses on topics such as international systems, international organizations, the global environment and NGOs, as well as courses on the relationship between international politics and international finance and trade.

 Lists Department Subjects that students of respective courses can take

 Required Credits for Graduation / 30 or 38 Credits*

 * Depend on the method of course completion.